 “Who was she?” the Chief asked.
 “Maybe she has some disgruntled relatives, playing tricks.”

-It seemed to Phillips like a very unlikely line of inquiry.
-“Sir,” he protested tentatively, “I’m not sure there’s really any point–”
+It seemed like a very unlikely line of inquiry.
+“Sir,” Phillips protested tentatively, “I’m not sure there’s really any point–”

-He turned away from the window to the desk, picked up the plastic evidence bag and thrust it toward the security officer.
+He picked up the plastic evidence bag and thrust it toward the security officer.

-“Oh, and Phillips,” called the Chief as he was passing out the doorway.
+“Oh, and Phillips,” called the Chief as he was almost out the doorway.

 “Yes sir.”
 He stopped and turned back.
 The Chief was behind the desk, sticking a pink pin into the map of Central America.

 “Keep the house under your personal surveillance tonight, and every night, until we get this cleared up.”
-He picked up the coffee mug.
+He reached for the coffee mug.